lupyuen/lupyuen.github.io/src/sensor.md

 _Can we auto-generate the boilerplate code for each NuttX Sensor?_

-That's why I'm keen to experiment with __Visual Programming__ for NuttX Sensors.
+That's why I'm about to experiment with __Visual Programming__ for NuttX Sensors.

 Perhaps we can __drag-n-drop a NuttX Sensor__ into our LoRaWAN App...